antangelo/windsor/README.md

 ### With `llvm-objcopy`

 Post-processing can also be applied manually with llvm-objcopy.

-The size of the output ROM is off by one byte (for now) , so it needs to be extended manually.
+Due to an LLVM bug, the size of the output ROM is off by one byte, so it needs to be extended manually.

 ```sh
 $ cargo build --release